pallant/convertapi-php/README.md

   PHP library for the [convertapi.com](http://www.convertapi.com) REST API.

-ConvertApi is an online file conversion service for creating PDF and Images from various source files, such as Word documents, web pages and raw HTML. converapi-php provides a set of classes for using the ConvertApi service with PHP.
+ConvertApi is an online file conversion service for creating PDF and Images from various source files, such as Word documents, web pages and raw HTML. convertapi-php provides a set of classes for using the ConvertApi service with PHP.

 Development of this library is not in any way connected with Baltsoft Software.